TurbulentGoat/loutube/README.md

-# YouTube Downloader & Streamer
+# Video Downloader, Streamer, & Basic Editor

-A Python script for downloading and streaming YouTube videos using yt-dlp.
+A Python script for downloading and streaming videos from sites such as YouTueb, Facebook, Instagram, Reddit, and music from sites such as YouTube Music using yt-dlp.
 Supports video downloads, audio extraction, and direct streaming to media players.
+Now with some basic ffmpeg editing tools.

 ## Features